freifunk-gluon/gluon/docs/package/gluon-mesh-batman-adv.rst

 :ref:`site.conf mesh section <user-site-mesh>` and :ref:`igmp-mld-domain-segmentation` for details.

-To achieve some level of scalabilty for multicast, multicast group awareness is implemented and utilized in the following ways:
+To achieve some level of scalability for multicast, multicast group awareness is implemented and utilized in the following ways:

 Node-Local Multicast Handling